Name and Location of Organization: Canadian Civil Liberties Association (CCLA), Toronto, ON

 Description of Responsibilities:

 The articling student will be responsible for conducting legal and academic research on various civil liberties issues.
 Research will be legal, but will also focus on current events, government, and the social sciences.
-The articling student will also research legislation and government action for potential law reform, research cases for potential litigation, draft memos on the above, assist in developing policy and strategy for the organization, assist in drafting policy positions for cases and interventions, and assist in drafting position papers and briefs for parliamentary committees and other government bodies, all under the direction and supervision of the organization’s legal staff.
+The articling student will also research legislation and government action for potential law reform, research cases for potential litigation, draft memos on the above, assist in developing policy and strategy for the organization, assist in drafting policy positions for cases and interventions, and assist in drafting position papers and briefs for parliamentary committees and other government bodies, all under the direction and supervision of the organization’s legal and program staff.
 CCLA generally engages outside counsel for litigation purposes, so the articling student may have the opportunity to observe hearings, but will not generally have opportunities to appear in court on the CCLA’s behalf.
 The student will also be actively involved in CCLA’s education program by conducting civil liberties workshops for high school students.

 Applicants should be reliable, well-organized and self-motivated, with a demonstrated interest in civil liberties, human rights, and public policy.
 Strong research and writing skills are essential.
 Personal or professional experience working with non-governmental organizations is highly desirable.
 Bilingualism and the ability to write professionally in French is beneficial.
 CCLA is an equal opportunity organization and is committed to diversity and inclusiveness in its practices.